 To make your emails something clients can get excited about, think of it in terms of a chat with a friend, rather than a sales pitch.
+In other words, apply the same principle that successful real estate agents use: make the email more about them than you.
 Use tasteful humor, include a funny gif, or talk about lighthearted local news, like a big team win.
 Include helpful advice that applies to homeowners, not just people buying and selling homes.
 For example, give winterization tips in the fall or include an infographic of how often to water your lawn in the summer.

 The bottom line—give people something to read alongside information about your current listings.
 They’re much more likely to stay engaged longer.

 4. Gather Good Reviews